KieranBest/Final-Year-Project/Documentation.md

 ##### 13th April

 Trying to create a server linking to a client by following tutorials such as those listed below, I could still not get the posting to work properly.
 Querying this online, it was suggested to use 'Postman' to test http requests, however on doing so it would return a 401 error with a 'POST' request.
-Due to this and a combination of time restraints due to personal life commitments, I was unable to complete most of Milestone 3's objectives. https://www.youtube.com/watch?app=desktop&v=084rmLU1UgA&t=239s https://www.youtube.com/watch?v=SqcY0GlETPk https://learning.postman.com/docs/introduction/overview/
+Without a successful 'POST' request working, I could not Due to this and a combination of time restraints due to personal life commitments, I was unable to complete most of Milestone 3's objectives. https://www.youtube.com/watch?app=desktop&v=084rmLU1UgA&t=239s https://www.youtube.com/watch?v=SqcY0GlETPk https://learning.postman.com/docs/introduction/overview/